kvaster/kvaster-gentoo/README.md

 Remove this when building with binutils 2.24 will be fixed in upstream [ ] sys-apps/kexec-tools

-Remove when gles2 flag will be fixed
-[ ] media-plugins/gst-plugins-vaapi
-[ ] media-libs/gst-plugins-base

 Remove when updated in escpr2 repository
 [ ] epson-inkjet-printer-escpr2